tbyoung244/dotfiles/README.md

 # dotfiles

 ## Repository Contents
-This repo contains my customized dotfiles to set up a personal envrioment quickly and consistently for Linux machines. <br>
+This repo contains my customized dotfiles to set up a personal enviroment quickly and consistently for Linux machines. <br>
 It contains the following folders:
 - `/vim-config/`: Vim settings, installs Vundle, sets up color schemes, installs plugins.
 - `/homefiles/`: Bash aliases, bash customization files, with scripts to link them into the home directory.